Dealing With Difficult Customers Question:

 3. Help your customer to feel more in control.

 Start with your body language.
 Have you ever been in a hurry and talked without looking directly at the other person?
 What message does that convey?
 Talk to your staff about the importance of facing the person, making eye contact and being in the moment.
 Treat each person as if they are all that matters and help them to problem solve their difficulties.
 Remind your staff that it is hard to be difficult with someone who makes them feel special.

 4. Take a walk.

 It is essential that your staff take care of themselves.
 Ensure that they are taking frequent and adequate breaks.
-Encourage them to eat properly to control mood swings and to feel more energetic and to cut out caffeine, which heightens our responses and makes us more sensitive to those around us.
+Encourage them to eat properly to control mood swings and to feel more energetic, and to cut out caffeine, which heightens our responses and makes us more sensitive to those around us.
 Help them to lighten up and to have fun.
-Create an environment that your staff wants to return to - not one that they are dreading or a place where they are just putting in time.
+Create an environment that your staff wants to return to – not one that they are dreading or a place where they are just putting in time.

-As the leader, you play a very important role in preventing customer negativity from rattling your staff.
-Empower your staff by helping them to problem solve various scenarios, provide a calming and respectful environment for your customer and your staff, encourage healthy practices and develop a sense of fun.
+As their leader, you play a very important role in preventing customer negativity from rattling your staff.
+Empower your staff by helping them to problem solve various scenarios, provide a calming and respectful environment for your customer and your staff, encourage healthy practices, and develop a sense of fun.
 By using these simple tips, you may be able to diminish the difficult behaviours presented by your customers and reduce the toxic impact on your staff.

 If you have some strategies to share – comment on this posting!